yana-pavlova/cv-from-github/README.md

 <!-- Try it here: /LINK TO NETLIFY/ -->

-Only public repos will get into the CV

-Please, note that GitHub has a limit for unauthorized requests.
-If you have too many repos, you may not get all of them in a resulting file
+Please, note that GitHub has quite a little limit for unauthorized requests.
+If you have too many public repos, you may not get all of them in a resulting file

-Authentication is going to be added soon

 ## Tech stack